Canoeing with Toddlers

 Clip a dry bag to your canoe's thwart to keep your valuables (keys, cell phone, etc.).
 Be prepared to fall in a while paddling with your child, even if you've never lost while paddling alone.
 Your canoe may flip if your kids act irrationally, especially in new situations.
 If you capsize, you must ensure your valuables remain dry and won't float away.

 Leave dry clothes and towels in the car for yourself and your child.
 It's unpleasant to drive home wet after falling in the water.
 In addition to packing the dry clothes in a plastic bag, you can also use the same plastic bag to keep the wet clothes from making puddles in the car.

 It will take your little one longer than you think to get tired during your first family canoe trip.
 Kids typically enjoy canoeing because it looks fun, and they've seen it on TV or in movies.
 It's more difficult to canoe than in film, and TV shows seem like kids don't realize that.
 Having to paddle in heavy water is a shock to them.

 During your first family canoe trip, don't plan to stay on the water for very long.
 Prepare to take a lot of breaks and do most of the paddling yourself.
 Think of some fun road-trip games you can play during the breaks to keep the mood upbeat.
 To keep things moving, set a time limit when you take breaks.

 Let your child have some responsibility.
 They are more likely to buy into the trip and remember it better if they feel like a valuable member of the team.
 Please do not make them feel like mere spectators.

-Give them specific safety instructions before you board the boat.
+Give them specific safety instructions before you board the canoe.
 Also, assign them a role based on their age and ability.